 Tuition and Fee Policies

-- Families with two children enrolled in any of the school’s five day programs will receive a 25% discount on the tuition of the younger child.
-Families with three or more children enrolled in any of the school’s five day programs will receive a 25% discount on the tuition of the second oldest child in a five day program and a 30% discount on the tuitions of the younger children in five day programs.
+Families with two or more children enrolled in any of the school’s five day programs will receive a 20% discount on the tuition of the younger child and any additional, younger siblings.

 Tuition payments more than 30 calendar days late will require a meeting, in person, with the Finance Committee to discuss resolution of the problem.
 Accounts more than 60 days delinquent without resolution will be handled by a collection agency.